thenose2003/Hypixel-Skyblock-Net-Worth-Calculator/README.md

 ## Credits
 - All prices were taken from the SkyBlockZ public GitHub repo.
 Be sure to join their discord at [discord.gg/skyblock](discord.gg/skyblock)
-- This program was made by Te_Nose_ join their discord server at [discord.gg/sXMwhJH](discord.gg/sXMwhJH)
+- This program was made by The_Nose_ join their discord server at [discord.gg/sXMwhJH](discord.gg/sXMwhJH)
 - Thanks to _Aquil0n_ for creating the cover photo.
 It looks great :D
 - The python module NBT is used to decode the data.
 Thank you Twoolie for the amazing library.
 - Thanks for all of the forum's users that helped answer my questions and to make this whole process a lot easier.